Fix filtering mechanism in reporter

 Filtering mechanism in reporter has a flaw, that can cause that events that should be filtered out still make it to the final report.
 This is most probably due to the fact, that single IDEA event can contain multiple sources and it passes filtering in case there is any source, that should not be filtered out.
 This of course needs to be corrected, perhaps by adding secondary filter before rendering the appropriate report line.

 This bug should be resolved promptly, because it was reported a while ago.

-Updated by Pavel Kácha 8 months ago
+Updated by Pavel Kácha almost 3 years ago

 - Assignee changed from Jan Mach to Jan Žerdík

 After discussion it's obvious secondary filter will not suffice.
 In fact, only part of the event (containing IP address) is matched, and we should not report it, but we should report the rest.
 Possible solutions:

 1. Learn PySpect to actually search (along with reporting found positions in events), instead of only matching.
 However, JŽ correctly noted, that more complex conditions would need to return inconveniently complex data pointers or results, which would be also hard to interpret.